Edward C. Tolman

 Edward Chace Tolman (April 14, 1886 – November 19, 1959) was an American psychologist and a professor of psychology at the University of California, Berkeley.
 Through Tolman's theories and works, he founded what is now a branch of psychology known as purposive behaviorism.
-Tolman also promoted the concept known as latent learning first coined by Blodgett (1929).
+Tolman also promoted the concept known as latent learning coined by Blodgett (1929).
 A Review of General Psychology survey, published in 2002, ranked Tolman as the 45th most cited psychologist of the 20th century.

 Tolman was one of the leading figures in protecting academic freedom during the McCarthy era in early 1950s.
 In recognition of Tolman's contributions to both the development of psychology and academic freedom, the Education and Psychology building on Berkeley campus, the "Tolman Hall", was named after him.

 Early life

 Born in West Newton, Massachusetts, brother of Caltech physicist Richard Chace Tolman, Edward C. Tolman studied at the Massachusetts Institute of Technology, receiving B.S. in electrochemistry in 1911.
 Tolman's father was a president of a manufacturing company and his mother was adamant of her Quaker background.
 Tolman attended MIT because of family pressures, but after reading William James' Principles of Psychology he decided to abandon physics, chemistry, and mathematics in order to study philosophy and psychology.
 James' influence on Tolman could be seen in Tolman's courageous attitude and his willingness to cope with issues that cause controversy and are against the popular views of the time.
 Tolman always said he was strongly influenced by the Gestalt psychologists, especially Kurt Lewin and Kurt Koffka.

 In 1912, Tolman went to Giessen in Germany to study for his PhD examination.
 While there he was introduced to and later returned to study Gestalt psychology.
 Later, Tolman transferred to Harvard University for graduate studies and worked in the laboratory of Hugo Munsterburg.
 He received his PhD from Harvard University in 1915.